Governance

 In line with our purpose and values, our approach to governance is focused on transparency, fairness, accountability and responsibility.

-Jon Holt, our Chief Executive, is responsible for leading the whole business of the multi-disciplinary firm and is accountable for the executive leadership’s execution of the firm’s Board-approved strategy.
-The firm’s executive leadership, together, form the Executive Committee.
-The Executive Committee is supported in fulfilling its responsibilities by the Risk Executive, Operations Executive and Audit Executive.
+Jon Holt, Group Chief Executive and UK Senior Partner, is responsible for leading the whole business of the multi-disciplinary firm and is accountable for the executive leadership’s execution of the Group Board’s approved strategy.
+The Group Chief Executive is accountable to the Group Board and the partners in fulfilling these responsibilities.

-Independent oversight is sought from the Independent Non-Executives (INEs) and Audit Non-Executives (ANEs).
-The INE’s and the Chair of the Audit Board (an ANE) are invited to attend all Board meetings.
-In addition, one INE is invited to each of the Board Committee meetings.
+Independent oversight of KPMG UK is sought from the Independent Non-Executives (INEs) and Audit Non-Executives (ANEs).
+The INE’s and the Chair of the Audit Board (an ANE) are invited to attend all UK Board meetings and the Chair of the Public Interest Committee is a non-voting member of the Group Board.
+In addition, one INE is invited to each of the UK Board Committee meetings.
 The INEs and ANEs are members of the Public Interest Committee and Audit Board.

 Read more: Our leadership